 vs.9 – Paul was working as a gospel worker for the church.
 He believed he had the right to get support.
 But Paul didn’t receive support from a church he started.
 He would not make them pay.
 He was fine about outside churches supporting him.

 Every pastor on staff at TBC was a church member before they were called to their current position – the supporting staff too.
 They were volunteer workers before they were ever paid by the church.
 Their hearts are about giving and serving others.
 Vs. 10-13

-He is not talking about the sick, people who want to work but can’t find work, or the old and retired who can’t work, or homemaker teaming with your spouse to run the home and children, or students working hard on their training and education.
+He is not talking about the sick, people who want to work but can’t find work, or the old and retired who can’t work, or homemakers teaming with their spouse to run the home and children, or students working hard on their training and education.
 This is not who Paul is talking about.